 7. Arc Chutes:

-Operation of MCBs:
+Functions of MCBs:

 Miniature circuit breakers perform four important functions:

-Miniature circuit breakers can be switched ON and OFF manually.
+They can be switched ON and OFF manually.
 This functionality is highly useful, especially during maintenance.
 An internal latch arrangement is made such that it automatically holds the fixed contact as soon as the knob is pushed to the ON position.
 When turned OFF, the pressure given by our finger over the knob releases the latch and opens the contacts.